Update February 16, 2022: called again. The pandemic will not get you out of jury duty, but it will put your civic pride at risk.

 Update September 16, 2018: civic duty vs. society’s demands: can jury duty forbid a not guilty verdict?

 Update July 21, 2018: what do a judge and his gun tell us?

 Update March 24, 2017: waiting in a jury corral is no fun.
 Getting caught in the crossfire is worse.

 Update July 30, 2016: civic obligation fulfilled.
 Did the journey create bias?

 No one smart enough to navigate the trip to a Cook County courthouse can possibly separate their preconceptions, biases, and innate prejudices no matter what they promise the court.
 This predicament turns one’s civic pride into a tremendous burden because it separates who you are and what you believe from an obligation based on the fantasy of impartiality.

 I laugh when people preach about civic pride and jury duty.
 Sure, being judged by an impartial jury is one of the good things about living in a country that values the rights of the individual.
 That said, I’m not certain I trust my fellow citizens enough to not opt for a bench trial should I ever find myself being judged.
-Nevertheless, due process and its conclusion, facing a jury, beats being dragged out of your house without knowing why.
-We may dislike taking time out of our lives for jury duty, but need to appreciate the bigger picture.
-There is civic pride to be had in that obligation.
+Still, due process and its conclusion – facing a jury – beat being dragged out of your house without knowing why.
+We may dislike taking time out of our lives for jury duty, but we also need to appreciate the bigger picture.
+There is civic pride to be had in this obligation.

-However, there is jury duty and there is jury duty.
+However, there is jury duty and then there is jury duty.